corsairmarks/organic_zealots/mod/README.md

     * Anti-Thinking Machine Jihad is hidden as a war goal against Driven Assimilators and Determined Exterminators - the built-in End Threat war goal is available instead (for compatibility reasons)
     * Ensure armies from the Sentinels dig site spawn on the surface of their planet
 * 3.1.1 Update for Stellaris version 3.8.4 "Gemini" - integrate underlying game changes
+* 3.1.2 Make code more flexible, where possible, with fallen empire and primitive country types

 ## Source Code